 exaggeration - stretching the truth to make something seem more powerful or meaningful than it actually is.
 (2 uses)

-honor by association - Defending or championing cultural sacred cows in order to transfer the respect, authority, and prestige associated with those symbols onto oneself.
+honor by association - defending or championing cultural sacred cows to transfer the respect, authority, and prestige associated with those symbols onto oneself.
 (2 uses)

 cherry picking - presenting only evidence that confirms your position, while ignoring or withholding an often more significant portion that contradicts it.
 (1 use)

-common folk - connecting with an audience by showing that you understand and share their everyday experiences and concerns.
+common folk - connecting with an audience by giving the impression that you understand and share their everyday struggles and concerns.
 (1 use)

-virtue words - using words that are attractive to the value system of the target audience.
+virtue words - using emotionally appealing words that align with the target audience's value system to elicit approval or support.
 (1 use)

 passing the buck - shifting blame onto someone else for self-exoneration or to direct attention away from those really at fault.
 (1 use)